hkotek/hkotek.com/_posts/2025-10-01-application-dos-donts.md

 comments: true
 permalink: /blog/application-advice/
 categories:
-  - academia, altac, science, engineering, teamwork
+  - altac
 tags:
-  - academia, altac,
+  - academia, altac, prep
 ---

 Over the past few months, I've been hiring data scientists to join my Responsible AI Human Evaluation team.
 We're on a bit of an expansion spree.
 My job posting just got re-upped and I made a new LinkedIn post advertising my role again, which means I am getting dozens and dozens of messages on linkedin, slack, text, my personal email, my work email, and by carrier pigeon.